rymo1354/vasp_workflow/README.md

 you will see the status of those jobs by rerunning `rerun_workflow.py`.
 Any failed jobs or jobs that have reached their time limit will be stored in the directory system.
 To rerun these jobs, simply execute `rerun_workflow.py`

+### Known Errors
+If a job fails out of VASP because you didn't use the correct input parameters and/or VASP compilation, custodian will report errors that do not make any sense.
+Use a simple bash submission script to figure out the error.